 If you are planning to work in a Japanese company overseas, learning Japanese may not be a requirement, but it would be helpful and appreciated by your Japanese co-workers if you took the time and effort to learn just the basics.

 Karaoke is a big part of Japanese nightlife and is often the highlight of many great nights out.
-While there’s a wide range of songs in various languages available (English, Korean, Chinese, Spanish, Italian, French, etc.), impress your Japanese friends by attempting a Japanese song, and there’s no better way to nail the pronunciation and emotion than by being able to speak the language.
+While there’s a wide range of songs in various languages available (English, Korean, Chinese, Spanish, Italian, French, etc.), impress your Japanese friends by attempting a Japanese song.
+There’s no better way to nail the pronunciation and emotion than by being able to speak the language.

-As mentioned earlier, not a lot of Japanese people speak English well, or are comfortable speaking it.
+As mentioned earlier, not many Japanese people speak English well or are comfortable speaking it.
 If you want a relationship with a Japanese person (who wants to date you not just because you’re foreign), then learning Japanese is crucial.
-Studying and mastering the Japanese language will allow you to convey and understand each others’ thoughts and feelings better, reduce the number of misunderstandings, and increase your chances of having a Japanese partner.
-You can learn more about interracial dating in Japan here.
+Studying and mastering the Japanese language will allow you to convey and understand each other’s thoughts and feelings better, reduce misunderstandings, and increase your chances of having a Japanese partner.

 Now that we’ve covered some of the many reasons why someone wants to learn Japanese, (hopefully you can identify with at least one of them), let’s now take a look at the Japanese language.